boneskull/core/README.md

 }
 ```

+A module can also have it's own `package.json` file and it's own `node_modules` folder without any interference to the rest of the app.

 ## Config

 Configs are loaded the same way the classes are loaded, they are merged from bottom up.
 The order is `system`, `modules` then `app` folders.